 - Remove the bone from any meat that you are slicing

-- Don’t try to slice meat that is fully or partially frozen
+- Don’t try to slice meat that is fully frozen

 - Slicing raw meat that is slightly frozen or firm is easier than slicing limp uncooked meat